The basics of apprenticeship

 Education and Training requirements

-The apprenticeship involves four levels of technical training.
+Apprenticeships vary in levels of technical training.

 The advantages of being a Union Apprentice